 Well, let’s take Microsoft’s Will Hilf at his word in LUG Radio – don’t slate Microsoft for things they did 5 or 10 years ago, look at how they act now.
 Only time will tell.

 Also, the first Intel Macs are due to ship.
 Cool for Mac people.
 I have to admit that I quite fancy one, Macs are always nice bits of kit, but then, I’d still prefer a regular x86 box with Linux on it.

-In other news, my girlfriend Jenny and I make it through a year together on Valentine’s Day, February 14th.
 At work I am finally playing Asterisk@Home, VPNs and a few other things.
 I am not however playing with C, Vexim, PHP, Python, Xen and all of the other things I’ve been threatening to for these last few months, but… Meh.
 I have however bought an Exim book while I prepare to get stuck in to Vexim.